mrizwanakram/Data-Science-Portfolio/Computer Vision Projects/Image Classification using SVM with RenSet50, LBP Features, and Flask API/README.md

 # Image Classification using SVM with RenSet50, LBP Features, and Flask API

 This is a project for image classification using Support Vector Machine (SVM) with RenSet50, Local Binary Pattern (LBP) Features, and Flask API.
-The project aims to classify images into multiple categories by using RenSet50, LBP Features, and SVM model.
+The project aims to classify images into multiple categories by using RenSet50, LBP Features, and SVM model.Following are the Tasks that i do in this Project.

+### 1) Create a simple SVM model which takes renset50 features, image width and height, image's lbp features.
+You should first create a csv of all features and then train svm.
+Before training svm.
+You should scale your data too.

+### 2) Explain in the code why did we scale the data before passing it to svm

+### 3) Script to Auto Create Accuracy Metrics Report

+### 4) Create Model's Flask API

+### 5) Docker file of API

 ## Project Requirements